vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 In this post the term *node* to refers to *our* endpoint or the endpoint that takes action, while the term *peer* refers to other endpoints in the P2P network.
 These endpoints can be any device connected to the Internet: e.g. servers, PCs, notebooks, mobile devices, or applications like a browser.
 As such, nodes and peers are the same.
-We use these terms for the ease explanation without loss of generality.
+We use these terms for the ease of explanation without loss of generality.

 In Waku's modular design, ambient peer discovery is an umbrella term for mechanisms that allow nodes to find peers.